Posted on Tuesday, 21ˢᵗ January, 2020

 The food is arranged on a long narrow table so people can see what is on offer and take as much or as little as they wish.
 They can easily come back and try new things.

-In an Aged Care setting, a grazing table can easily be adapted to suit your residents.
+In an aged care setting, a grazing table can easily be adapted to suit your residents.

 With a little research, you can find out where your resident’s origins are and create a list of what countries are represented and what traditional food they loved from home.